Weekend in Nashville

 THE FLIPSIDE 2403 12th Ave South

-The Flipside is a fun retro style eatery that’s known for Jack’s Best Chicken, which is chicken breast pounded thin and topped to your desire!
+The Flipside is a fun retro style eatery that’s known for Jack’s Best Chicken, which is chicken breast pounded thin and topped to your liking!
 With the way we had been eating, we felt like it was a nice not-so-heavy-in-your-tummy kind of dinner.

 JACK’S BARBEQUE 1601 Charlotte Ave

 I found this place by Googling “barbeque near me” and when I saw images of the food served on paper plates I knew it was legit.
-I don’t know if that correlation actually means anything, but the food was amazing!
+I don’t know if that correlation actually means anything, but the food was indeed amazing!
 And there was a lot of it!
 I should’ve gotten a kids plate of ribs (half rack) instead of a regular because it was a lot.
 It would’ve been more pleasant to eat a half of ribs without a 29 week baby already taking up so much of my abdomen space.
 But the food.
 YUM.

 THE FRANKLIN JUICE CO.
 2301 12th Ave S #102